jokale/jo-blog-two/content/blog/day-twentythree/index.md

 ---

 Today I will be working on focusing on understanding:
-- Add Event Listeners
+- Adding Event Listeners
-- Manage Updates with Lifecycle Methods
+- Managing Updates with Lifecycle Methods
-- Optimize Re-Renders with shouldComponentUpdate
+- Optimizing Re-Renders with shouldComponentUpdate
 - Introducing Inline Styles
+- Adding Inline Styles in React
+- Using Advanced JavaScript in React Render Method
 - And continuing to work on my mock tattoo website page where I am using different  CSS techiniques whereby I had managed to embed a google map on my location page and fix the form to look better!

 [Github mock up](https://github.com/jokale/mock-up)